josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 Server routes work the same way as pages, as far as routing.
 But where pages return HTML, a server route returns data.
 </Callout>

-There are just three important conventions to follow when creating a server route (which, again, are analogous to API endpoints) using SvelteKit:
+There are just three important conventions to follow when creating a server route (which, again, are analogous to API endpoints):

-1. A server route file is named `+server.js`;
+1. A server route file must be named `+server.js`;
-2. `+server.js` should export a function for each [HTTP verb](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) it responds to.
-This will often just be a `GET` function, but you can also use `POST`, etc.;
+2. `+server.js` should export a function named for each [HTTP verb](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) it responds to. (_This will often just be a `GET` function, but you can also use `POST`, etc._);
-3. Server routes must return a new `Response`.
+3. Server routes must return a new `Response`. (_Here's the [Response web spec](https://developer.mozilla.org/en-US/docs/Web/API/Response)_.)

 As an example: if you made `src/routes/api/+server.js` and put a `GET` function inside it, any `GET` request to `/api` would invoke that function.